-We have come quite far in using AI techniques to improve the capabilities of human analysts, but there is much more to be done in terms of automating simpler tasks as well as providing support for the more complex parts of threat analysis.
+We have come quite far in using artificial intelligence techniques to improve the capabilities of human analysts, but there is much more to be done in terms of automating simpler tasks as well as providing support for the more complex parts of threat analysis.

 Even though machines and software will continue to evolve with dazzling speed, the complexity of threat analysis means there will be plenty of challenging opportunities for human analysts for a very, very long time.
 Therefore, I, for one, welcome our new robot colleagues!

 1 Ontologies are formal representations of a set of concepts/entities within a domain and the relationships between those concepts/entities.